urd00m/rostalker/README.md

 ### Please note
 The two devices begin used are a HP notebook running ubuntu 16.04 LTS and a ubuntu 16.04 64 bit virtual machine in virtual box

-### Success
-Was able to communicate, going to start updating more

 # TODO
-1. get client-server model running
-2. Communicate custom messages
+1. Communicate custom messages
-3. test out the rostopic feature, does it go both ways? can the master be told information from the slave and vice versa?
+2. test out the rostopic feature, does it go both ways? can the master be told information from the slave and vice versa?

+# Install

+ROS kinetic on ubuntu 16.04 LTS is required

+1. git clone [url of github]
+2. cd rostalker
+3. catkin_make
+4. source devel/setup.bash

+networking between the 2 different computers must also be complete